Artificial intelligence is about the people, not the machines

 Data mining opens things up to a broader set of problems.
 While not the term du jour, Dalio is referring to deep learning here where large quantities of information can be applied to solve specific problems.

-The last approach, Expert systems, is Dalio’s preference when he wants to ensure understanding.
+The last approach, expert systems, is Dalio’s preference when he wants to ensure understanding.
 These algorithmic rules, derived from so called “experts,” are brittle and not widely applicable to today’s problems of object recognition and dialog systems but they can have value when deductive reasoning, rather than inductive reasoning, is required.

 Deciding whether to fire someone, for example, is a deeply complex task for which data often cannot account.
 As Bobby Axelrod, channeling Dalio for a brief moment, in the TV show Billions put it, “There is a small group who can do the math.
 There is even a smaller group who can explain it.
 But those few who can do both… they become billionaires.”